MakeSchool-Tutorials/Make-Parties/P08-Push-to-Heroku/content.md

 Alright, now we can add and commit and push our code to heroku and open our new website.

+> [action]
+>
+> Follow the usual commit steps, but this time we'll push to `heroku master`:
+>
 ```bash
 $ git add .
 $ git commit -m 'adding start script'
 $ git push heroku master
 ```

+Navigate your browser to `https://make-parties-YOURINITIALS.herokuapp.com`.
 You are probably seeing an error screen right now!
 Bit of a let down maybe.
 But also a good lesson - **Things never work the first time**.
 Let's debug our issues.

 # Adding a Production Database

 It looks like the error is that we cannot connect to our PostgreSQL database.
-That's because it is looking at our `db/config/config.json` file and then at the `production` option, and then looking for the `PROD_DATABASE_URL` URI, but that is not defined on heroku.
-So we have to add a PostgreSQL database to heroku using an add-on called [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql).
+That's because it is looking at our `db/config/config.json` file and then at the `production` option, and then looking for the `PROD_DATABASE_URL` URI, but that is not defined on Heroku.
+So we have to add a PostgreSQL database to Heroku using an add-on called [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql).

+> [action]
+>
+> Add Heroku Postgres:
+>
 ```bash
 $ heroku addons:create heroku-postgresql:hobby-dev
 ```

 We will still have problems though because we need to update our `config.json`.

+> [action]
+>
+> Update `db/config/config.json` to have the following in the `production` section:
+>
 ```json
  ...
  "production": {